-Iran: Held US grad student to be exchanged for scientist
+Iran frees Chinese-American scholar for US-held scientist

 The Swiss Embassy in Tehran looks out for America’s interests in the country as the U.S. Embassy there has been closed since the 1979 student takeover and 444-day hostage crisis.

+Brian Hook, the U.S. special representative for Iran, accompanied the Iranian scientist Soleimani to Switzerland to make the exchange and will return with Wang, according to a U.S. official who spoke on condition of anonymity as the information had yet to be released.
+Hook and Wang were en route to Landstuhl hospital at Ramstein Air Base in Germany where Wang will be examined by doctors, the official said.
+Hook is expected to return to the U.S. from Germany alone, as Wang is expected to be evaluated for several days.

+Although Hook was present for the swap, the official said Trump’s national security adviser Robert O’Brien played the lead role in the negotiations dating from his time as the special representative for hostage affairs at the State Department.

 Iran’s state-run IRNA news agency later reported that Soleimani was with Iranian officials in Switzerland.

-Lawyers involved in the cases could not be immediately reached.
-The State Department did not immediately respond to a request for comment.
+Soleimani was expected to return to Iran in the coming hours.
+Zarif later posted pictures of himself on Twitter with Soleimani in front of an Iranian government jet and later with the two talking on board.

 Wang was sentenced to 10 years in prison in Iran for allegedly “infiltrating” the country and sending confidential material abroad.
 His family and Princeton University strongly denied the claims.
-Iran has detained dual Iranian nationals and those with Western ties in the past to be used as bargaining chips in negotiations.
+Wang was arrested while conducting research on the Qajar dynasty that once ruled Iran for his doctorate in late 19th and early 20th century Eurasian history, according to Princeton.

+Hua Qu, the wife of Xiyue Wang, released a statement saying “our family is complete once again.”

+“Our son Shaofan and I have waited three long years for this day and it’s hard to express in words how excited we are to be reunited with Xiyue,” she said.
+“We are thankful to everyone who helped make this happen.”

 Soleimani - who works in stem cell research, hematology and regenerative medicine - was arrested by U.S. authorities on charges he had violated trade sanctions by trying to have biological material brought to Iran.
 He and his lawyers maintain his innocence, saying he seized on a former student’s plans to travel from the U.S. to Iran in September 2016 as a chance to get recombinant proteins used in his research for a fraction of the price he’d pay at home.